SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ### Assisted Service Mode

-Assisted service mode (ASM) is currently not supported with the configurable products integration.
+Assisted service mode (ASM) is currently not supported with the Configurable Products integration.

+### Saved Cart

+The saved cart feature is currently not supported with the Configurable Products integration.